image-js/image-js-docs/docs/Tutorials/ROI analysis.md

 ## Getting metadata from TIFF files

 Another aspect worth inspecting is extracting image metadata.
 If an image is of TIFF format, you can extract some metadata tags that can provide additional information about an image.
 For instance, you can get data such as image length and width or learn about image quality through bit depth(`bitsPerSample`) or X and Y Resolutions.
 The metadata of TIFF format is split into two parts: `tiff` and `exif` which is another image format.
-We will focus on `tiff` part.
+It can provide information about camera settings, for example. `exif`, however, is mostly used for storing metadata within image formats like JPEG.
+And since an `exif` part of returned metadata is empty we will focus on `tiff` part.

 ```ts
 const meta = image.meta.tiff;